-Mac Freeware One of the great things about having a Mac is being able to utilize the amazing amount of good freeware available.
+Open Source Software.
+Mac Freeware.
+One of the great things about having a Mac is being able to utilize the amazing amount of good freeware available.
 Here are some free applications for you to try.
 I’ve listed my ten favorite freeware applications at the top followed by some very nice honorable mentions.
 Click on any of the application titles to visit the developer’s website.
 Be sure to check back for additions to this list and if you know of a good mac freeware application that I have overlooked leave me a comment or delicious me the link via for:franklindavis .
 The Ten Best Evernote: I’ve come to rely on Evernote more and more recently.
 Firefox: While Apple continues to improve its built in web browser Safari, Firefox is still the clear leader in open source browsing.

 Adium: Adium is the ultimate instant messaging application for Mac OS X!
 TextWrangler: Textwrangler is by far the leader in text editing.
 VLC: VLC media player is the swiss army knife of video playback.
 Cyberduck: Great little FTP client — and it’s free!
 15 Freeware Apps.
 Below are 15 essential free applications for OS X.

 Keep these apps handy on a CD or DVD for the next time you do a clean install—they’re that good.
 Where possible, we’ve checked for Leopard compliance.
 For more resources, make sure to check out the Mac shareware category.
 This single key launch application creates a catalog of frequently performed searches and tasks.
 Assign shortcut keys to frequently performed actions and frequently opened files, folders and applications.
 Some users even report that it works faster than Spotlight. iChat is a great way for Mac users to use AIM, but iChat gets a little hairier to use with Google Talk, MSN Messenger or other chat networks.
 Plenty of thoughtless, backward media creators still build their content in Windows-only formats like WMV and WMA.